pzemtsov/pzemtsov.github.io/_posts/2014-05-09-gcc-optimisations-and-pointer-aliasing.md

 }
 {% endhighlight %}

 This does not help either.
-I couldn't find any way to tell a compiler that there is no aliasing in this case, Maybe some of the readers know the way?
+I couldn't find any way to tell a compiler that there is no aliasing in this case.
+Maybe some of the readers know the way?

 How about the `const` specifier in **C++**?
 Doesn't declaring a `const` pointer indicate that the memory pointed